fommil/fpmortals/manuscript/wip.md

 In Chapter 1, we used `Future` to build sequential applications with `.flatMap`.
 But the truth is that `Future` is a terrible `Monad`.

-A> If `Future` was a Star Wars character, it would be Jar Jar Binks.

 The biggest problem with `Future` is that it eagerly schedules work on construction.
-In FP we want to separate the description of a program and running it so that we can control the ordering of the effects and reuse descriptions of programs for performance reasons.

-As a reminder and rewriting Chapter 1 code to use `Monad`:
+Let's see why that's a problem.
+Rewriting the Chapter 1 example to use `Monad`:

 {lang="text"}
 ~~~~~~~~